qlik-oss/core-website/docs/docs/tutorials/hello-engine.md

     ```

     !!!
 Note
-        Before you deploy, you need to set the `ACCEPT_EULA` environment variable, otherwise the engine won't start.
+        Before you deploy, you need to set the `ACCEPT_EULA` environment variable, otherwise the Qlik Associative Engine won't start.

     When you run this command, Docker builds the container and leaves it running in the background.
     If successful, you will see a message that creating the container is done.